Are you complaining about an agent or property professional?

 Check the member

-Check the business you are making a complaint about is our member by using our agent finder
+Check the business you are making a complaint about is a member of Property Redress by using our online agent finder

 Contact us

-Let us know within 12 months of your last communication with the member relating to the issue(s)
+If you're unhappy with your agent's response contact us within 12 months of your last communication with them relating to the issue(s)

 Things to know before making a complaint...